8 Fitting Models

 If a model has high variance, there is a lot of noise in the predictions; change the data a little and the predictions can change a lot.

-Regression model performance is often measured by prediction mean squared error (MSE) where the predictions are on test data, i.e., data Not used to train the model.
+Regression model performance is often measured by prediction mean squared error (MSE) where the predictions are on validation or test data, i.e., data not used to train the model.

 • To calculate a model’s MSE, (read the name from right to left).

-• Make a prediction for each of the test data points.
+• Make a prediction for each of the new data points.

 • Subtract the prediction from the “true” known response value (that is the error).

-• Calculate the mean (average) across all the squared errors.
+• Calculate the average across all the squared errors (get the mean).

 • Now you have the MSE.

-1. The Variance of our Response variable - This is “Irreducible” error as we can’t do anything about it.
+1. The Inherent Variance of our Response variable: This is “Irreducible” error as we can’t do anything about it.

-• The more scattered our response variable is, the higher the model’s MSE no matter how good the model is.
+• The higher the variance of our response variable, the higher the model’s MSE no matter how good the model is.

-• If we are predicting weight based on height, there are a lot of factors that influence weight besides height.
-Thus we will have some error based on the fact we are using a model that is a subset or abstraction of reality.
-Life is messy.
+• If we are predicting weight based on height, there are a lot of factors that influence weight besides height. - Thus we will have some error based on the fact we are using a model that is a subset or abstraction of reality.

 • How far are are our predictions from the true values on average (then squared).